Vegans and vegetarians don’t need thiamine supplements if they follow a well-balanced, healthy diet. They can get high doses from vegan foods.

 Moreover, vegans and vegetarians could easily boost the daily intake of thiamine, consuming 1–2 handfuls of seeds and nuts every day.
 Flax seeds, chia seeds, sunflower seeds, and hemp seeds are the richest common seeds in thiamine.

-Other easy ways to get high doses of thiamine is to consume regularly spirulina, tahini, asparagus, kale, spinach potatoes, sweet potatoes, and spices.
-They’re excellent dietary sources of thiamine as well.
+Other easy ways to get high doses of thiamine is to regularly consume spirulina, tahini, asparagus, kale, spinach potatoes, sweet potatoes, and spices.
+They’re excellent natural sources of thiamine as well.

 Last, but not least, orange juice is the richest beverage in thiamine.